SUNJHZAU/EOPT/README.md

 	Selection of original panicle image: click the corresponding button to select the directory where the original panicle image is located.

-	Select Predictions: Click the appropriate button to select the folder where the deep learning predictions will be saved.

-	Selection of Subgraph Saving Path: Click on the corresponding button to select the path where the grain image is to be saved.
+	Selection of Subgraph Saving Path: Click on the corresponding button to select the path where the grain image is to be saved.Do not click on the button to select the txt file.

 	Select processing sub-image save path: click the corresponding button to select the path to save the processed grain image.